KamranAzeem/learn-kubernetes/kubeadm/kubeadm-redhat-flannel.md

 * **CPU:** Minimum 2 CPU for master node; worker nodes can live with single core CPUs
 * **Disk:** 4 GB for host OS + 20 GB for storing container images. (no swap)
 * **Network - Infrastructure:** A functional virtual/physical network with some usable IP addresses (can be public or private) .
 This can be on any cloud provider as well.
 You are free to use any network / ip scheme for yourself.
 In this guide, it will be `10.240.0.0/24`
 * **Network - Pod network:** A network IP range completely separate from other two networks, with subnet mask of `/16` or smaller (e.g. `/12`).
 This network will be subdivided into subnets later.
 In this guide it will be `10.200.0.0/16` .
 Please note that kubeadm does not support kubenet, so we need to use one of the CNI add-ons - such as flannel.
 By default Flannel sets up a pod network `10.244.0.0/16`, which means that we need to pass this pod network to `kubeadm init` (further below); or, modify the flannel configuration with the pod network of our own choice - before actually applying it blindly. :)
 * **Network - Service network:** A network IP range completely separate from other two networks, used by the services.
 This will be considered a completely virtual network.
 The default service network configured by kubeadm is `10.96.0.0/12`.
 In this guide, it will be `10.32.0.0/16`.
-* **Firewall:** Disable Firewall completely (including removing the firewalld package); or open the following ports on each type of node, after the OS installation is complete.
-The list below is for allowing traffic within the cluster infrastructure network.
-From outside the cluster network - .e.g from client network - you only need to allow port 6443 to the master node; and port 22 for all linux nodes (Master + Workers).
-You also need to allow port 80 and 443 to pass through the firewall towards your worker nodes.
-This actually depends on where your ingress controller will be running.
-If it will be run as daemon-set or deployment on the same cluster, then you need incoming 80/443 traffic to reach your nodes.
-If the ingress controller runs as a separate VM in the same k8s cluster, then you allow 22,80,443 towards the proxy/ingress-controller VM(s) only.
-The list below is for the traffic within the cluster infrastructure network.
+* **Firewall:** Disable Firewall (including removing the firewalld package), or open the following ports on each type of node, after the OS installation is complete.
 * **Firewall/ports - Master:** Incoming open (22, 6443, 10250, 10251, 10252, 2379, 2380)
-* **Firewall/ports - Workers:** Incoming open (22, 10250, 30000-32767)
+* **Firewall/ports - Worker:** Incoming open (22, 10250, 30000-32767)
 * **OS:** Any recent version of Fedora/CentOS/RHEL or Debian based OS.
-This guide uses Ubuntu 18.04
+This guide uses Fedora 28
 * **Disk Partitioning:** No swap - must disable swap partition during OS installation in order for the kubelet to work properly.
 See: [https://github.com/kubernetes/kubernetes/issues/53533](https://github.com/kubernetes/kubernetes/issues/53533) for details on why disable swap.
-Swap may seem a good idea, it is not - on Kubernetes!  (`swapon -s` will give you the summary of swap devices)
+Swap may seem a good idea, it is not - on Kubernetes!
-* **SELinux:** Disable SELinux / App Armor.
+* **SELinux:** Disable SELinux / App Armour.
 * Should have some sort of DNS for infrastructure network.

 ## OS setup:

-Have DNS or local name resolution setup correctly.
 ```
 [root@kworkhorse lib]# cat /etc/hosts
 127.0.0.1   localhost localhost.localdomain